offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 ## Service Discovery - Next Steps

+* Current goal is not to implement any of this, but first to create a feasible roadmap proposal.
 * Need more research time to progress. **No time is allocated right now to do this, despite being an strategic priority for 2023**.
 * Still need to discuss roadmap with the Arti (and maybe with the C Tor) team.